Siam0911/siam0911.github.io/src/content/posts/Grep/index.md

 ![upload\_folder](https://miro.medium.com/v2/resize\:fit:1236/format\:webp/1*ba5S85qfKJT7RJCrjOmT8w.png)

 :::tip
-> If you don’t receive a reverse shell, move the `<?php` tag in the script after a comment line.
+If you don’t receive a reverse shell, move the `<?php` tag in the script after a comment line at the starting.
 This avoids corruption from hex editing the first line.
 :::

 With shell access, locate `users.sql` containing admin credentials.